by Carol Hasenberg and Paul Edison-Lahm

 Johnson Creek then continues south to its confluence with the Willamette River in Milwaukie immediately south of the Waverley Country Club.
 Waverley is the type locality for the Waverley Formation basalts, first identified by geologist Terry Tolan.
 Recent unpublished work by GSOC members Dr. Paul Hammond and our newly elected Director Megan Faust, shows that the Waverley formation may originate from the same mantle plume as the Yellowstone Hot Spot and Columbia River basalts.
 Hammond's works shows that, when the hotspot track is projected backwards in time, the clockwise rotation of Oregon and the Pacific Northwest can account for the presence of the Waverley formation in the Portland area.

-In the course of his research, Edison-Lahm learned of two Native American artifacts had been discovered just blocks from his home in the Crystal Springs watershed: one a projectile point possibly 8,000-10,000 years old, the other a quartzite implement of uncertain age.
-Edison-Lahm discussed the political and historical difficulties of ensuring that the last 14,000 years of Native American presence in the watershed be recognized and that the artifacts not be presented out of the context of their current significance to the many modern day tribes in Oregon and Washington.
+In the course of his research, Edison-Lahm learned of a Native American artifacts that had been discovered just blocks from his home in the Crystal Springs watershed: a "Windust" projectile point possibly 8,000-10,000 years old.
+Edison-Lahm discussed the political and historical difficulties of ensuring that the last 14,000 years of Native American presence in the watershed be recognized and that the artifact not be presented out of the context of its current significance to the many modern day tribes in Oregon and Washington.

 Finally, Edison-Lahm thanked the many contributors to this project, including the Johnson Creek Watershed Council, emphasizing that being a successful amateur — in addition to requiring a good map and a hand lens — depends on the successful collaboration between professionals and amateurs.